StevenBlack/intl/readme.md

 You can use this iterator class for a variety of uses unrelated to INTL.
 Create your own visitors to manage your VFP source— it's easy!

-### Overview of the INTLIterator Class
+### Overview of the INTLIterator Classes

-The figure below shows a diagram of the cINTLIterator class.
+The figure below shows a diagram of the cINTLIterator classes.

 ![](./media/image5.png)